yungookim/slidboard/README.md

 Similar to Android Client, the class holds all the static methods for communicating with the server.

 #####JSONMessage , JSONMessageWrapper, Parser
-An extension of Newtonsoft.Json tailor specifically for this application.
-Any messages sent or received to the server should be firstly wrapped or parsed with the current class.
+An extension of Newtonsoft.Json tailored specifically for this application.
+Any messages sent or received to or from the server should be firstly wrapped or parsed with the these classes.

 ##TO DO
 The current components are just the ground works done in a few weeks during school term.
 In the beginning, it was aimed to the point where the PixelSense can handle multiple devices simultaneously and supports file transmission between devices in a NHCI manner.
 However, due to some constraints (eg. Device availability, and time) the goal became unattainable.
-It would be interesting to see how peers can interact with the files within their personal devices on a on centralized view.
-Also, although the underlying work can easily supoprt modification and deletion of the displayed files/directories, it was not implemented due to the time constraints.
+It would be interesting to see how peers can interact with the files within their personal devices on a centralized view.
+Also, although the components can easily supoprt modification and deletion of the displayed files/directories, it was not implemented due to the time constraints.